DiwashRai/digital-garden/content/Sources/Effective C++.md

 or by the writers in future.

 > [!abstract] Summary
-> Prefer non-member non-friend fucntions to member functions.
+> Prefer non-member non-friend functions to member functions.
 Doing so
 > increases encapsulation, packaging flexibility, and functional
 > extensibility.